itchio/butler/README.md

 ![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)

-butler is a command-line tool written in Go
+butler is a command-line tool written in Go.

 itch (the itch.io app) uses it for some network, filesystem and patching operations: